nuttytree/ESPHome-Devices/README.md

 This is a [WEMOS D1 Mini Pro](https://www.amazon.com/gp/product/B07G9HZ5LM/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) that is connected to a [relay](https://www.amazon.com/gp/product/B00VRUAHLE/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) to control the power to the landscape lights around my patio.
 I used the WEMOS D1 Mini Pro because it has an external antenna.
 I initially used a [WEMOS D1 Mini clone](https://www.amazon.com/gp/product/B076F52NQD/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) but the power supply for my lights was to far from the house and I kept having connectivity issues.

 ### [Pool Pumps](./devices/pool_pumps.yaml)
-This is a [Shelly 2.5 Double Relay Switch](https://www.amazon.com/gp/product/B07RRD13DJ/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) that is controlling the main pump on my pool and the auxillary pump that runs the pool cleaner.
-It turns the pump on and off through out the day and off at night (when we are least likely to be using the pool and when you get the most heat/water loss if the pump is running) and turns on the cleaner for a couple of hours in the morning.
-It also has some modes for Off (during the winter) and Continous when I need extra cleaning.
+This is a [Shelly 2.5 Double Relay Switch](https://shelly.cloud/products/shelly-25-smart-home-automation-relay/) that is controlling the main pump on my pool and the auxillary pump that runs the pool cleaner via my custom [Pool Controller Component](./components/pool_controller/README.md).

 ### [Scripture of the Day Melissa](./devices/scripture_of_the_day_melissa.yaml)/[Scripture of the Day Mayson](./devices/scripture_of_the_day_mayson.yaml)
 This project was one of the first projects I have done that I would call woodworking.
 I made 2 of these as Christmas presents for my wife and son.
 They consist of an [ESP32 e-Paper Panel Driver Board](https://www.waveshare.com/product/displays/e-paper-esp32-driver-board.htm) powered by a [lithium battery](https://www.amazon.com/dp/B0867KDMY7/?coliid=IE0LBNACFHG4U&colid=1LOK862UA8LA0&psc=1&ref_=lv_ov_lig_dp_it) and [TP4056 lithium battery charger module](https://www.amazon.com/dp/B06XQRQR3Q/?coliid=I1B2ELKKLLKAK0&colid=1LOK862UA8LA0&psc=1&ref_=lv_ov_lig_dp_it) and driving a [Waveshare 7.5inch 800×480 E-Ink display](https://www.waveshare.com/7.5inch-e-paper.htm).
 The ESP32 sits in deep-sleep most of the time but wakes up every night, grabs a random scripture from the [Our Manna Daily Verses API](http://www.ourmanna.com/verses/api/), updates the display with the verse, and goes back to sleep.